 Easy to whip up and oh so delicious to imbibe.
 Guaranteed to get rave reviews any time it's served.
 It's one of those easy, comforting cocktails that works so well as the end of a busy day when little effort but big flavor are needed.

-Not only is The Whiskey Sour a perfect cocktail to enjoy on a weeknight, it even works well served at special occasions.
-You get that tangy bite of lemon combined with the sweetness of simple syrup and frothiness of the egg white.
-Nothing quite compares.
-You’ll want to make this one again and again.
-From summer to winter.
-It's one that never gets old and can easily be riffed with other sprits.
+Not only is the whiskey sour a perfect cocktail to enjoy on a weeknight, in all seasons, it even works well served at special occasions.
+You get that tangy bite of lemon combined with the sweetness of simple syrup and the frothiness of the egg white.
+It's one that never gets old, and can easily be riffed with other sprits.

 There’s just four simple, fresh ingredients between you and the best whiskey sour recipe you’ve ever tried.
 Here’s what you need:

 - Simple Syrup.
-This is so easy to make and can be used in so many different recipes, like this Rum Sour.
-Combine equal parts sugar and water together over medium-low heat in a saucepan.
+A simple combination of equal parts sugar and water.
+It's so easy to make your own and use it in so many ways.
+Justin combine equal parts sugar and water together over medium-low heat in a saucepan.
 Stir until sugar dissolves.
-Let cool before using.
-Leftover simple syrup keeps well in an airtight container in the refrigerator for up to 4 weeks.
+Let cool before using and store sealed in the refrigerator for up to 4 weeks.